 Sea lions and eagle rays came close, boobies and pelicans flew by; surfing was definitely a highlight of the trip.

 I chose to go surfing.
 Our guide came with me to show me the best place to go and get me started before leaving me to it.
-As always, there was wildlife around me while I was in the water.
+As always, Galapagos Islands animals were around me while I was in the water.
 Sea lions and eagle rays came close, boobies and pelicans flew by; surfing was definitely a highlight of the trip.
 I caught waves (or at least tried to) until the sun went down and walked back to the hotel under a pink sky.
 I’m pretty sure you don’t get to do that on a cruise!

 Santa Cruz Island & Angermeyer Waterfront Inn